Skip to content

 COMPLAINT PACKAGE: 3 breaches, 11 supporting documents, 14 specific findings.

-The method is structured around a repeatable four-step process.
-Each step has a defined scope and produces a specific deliverable.
-You complete one step before moving to the next.
+These are the operator steps for running the adversarial-scrutiny mode on a corpus — not a separate model of the method.
+Each step has a defined scope and produces a specific deliverable; you complete one before moving to the next.

 01